wtwilley17/Kronos-Incident/README.md

 The first tab, dedicated to "Truck Driver Movement," addresses the unique challenge of identifying truck drivers for various routes and dates.
 The dynamic graph displayed on this tab enables users to select specific routes and dates.
-By correlating the GPS data with the truck routes, this visualizaƟon aids in pinpoinƟng the responsible truck driver for each route on disƟnct occasions.
+By correlating the GPS data with the truck routes, this visualizaƟon aids in pinpoinƟng the responsible truck driver for each route on distinct occasions.
 This insight provides clarity into truck driver assignments and route allocation, contributing to a comprehensive understanding of the geospatial-temporal patterns associated with truck drivers.